 Protecting the Environment at Martin Searle Solicitors

-Our Environmental Champions, Lily Grunwell and Charlotte Beardwell, have implemented a new environmental strategy to reduce waste and increase our engagement with our local community.
+As the firm’s Environmental Champions, Lily Grunwell and I have implemented a new environmental strategy to reduce waste and increase our engagement with our local community.

 Lily feels strongly about animal welfare protection and the relationship this has with the environment.
 This is because the low standards of animal welfare and health in agriculture are causing further environmental degradation is a factor in causing future health pandemics.

-Charlotte enjoys finding creative solutions to waste and energy problems.
-She also believes it is important to raise awareness about the detrimental effects of climate change as this is a collective problem.
+I enjoy finding creative solutions to waste and energy problems.
+Further, I believe it is important to raise awareness about the detrimental effects of climate change as this is a collective problem.
 Only collective action can change environmentally-unfriendly behaviours.

 One of our new initiatives at our firm is the expansion of our recycling and waste collections.
 Aside from collecting regular plastic, tins, cardboard and glass, we are also collecting used, disposable PPE from our staff in response to the environmental challenges posed by the coronavirus pandemic.
 We also recycle empty make-up and beauty product containers through our local Body Shop store.